FLClab/Calcium-Analysis/README.md

 The source code was tested on Linux - CentOS 7

 #### Python dependencies
-The source code was tested on Python 3.8.10.
-All required libraries are listed in the provided `requirements.txt` file.
+The source code was tested on Python 3.8.10 and 3.11.5.
+The required python installation should be `python>=3.8`.
+All required libraries are listed in the provided `experiments/requirements.txt` file.

 ## Installation

-### Colab notebook
+### Colab notebook (recommended)

 The provided Colab notebook is the easiest way to use the pre-trained models and to train the models on your own calcium videos.
 All dependencies are already installed in the notebook.
 The notebook is available [here](https://colab.research.google.com/github/FLClab/Calcium-Analysis/blob/main/CalciumUNet3D_ZeroCostDL4Mic.ipynb).